-We service all programs through our nine domestic and three off-shore call centers.
+We service all programs through our ten domestic and five off-shore call centers.
+We also provide phone-based customer service through a third-party vendor.
 We blend domestic and off-shore locations as an important part of our servicing strategy, to maintain service availability beyond normal work hours in the United States and to seek optimal costs.
 Customer service for cards issued to customers in Canada is supported through agents based in the United States.